Samuel Purchas: Career

 His second book, Purchas his Pilgrim or Microcosmus, or the Historie of Man.
 Relating the Wonders of his Generation, Vanities in his Degeneration, Necessities of his Regenerations, was published in 1619.

-In 1625, Purchas published Hakluytus Posthumus, or Purchas his Pilgrimes, a massive four-volume collection of travel stories that can be seen as a continuation of Richard Hakluyt's Principal Navigations and was partly based on manuscripts left by Hakluyt, who had died in 1616.
+In 1625, Purchas published Hakluytus Posthumus, or Purchas his Pilgrimes, a massive four-volume collection of travel stories that can be seen as a continuation of Richard Hakluyt's Principal Navigations (first published in 1589) and was partly based on manuscripts left by Hakluyt, who had died in 1616.
 Although the work is not methodically organized, it may be thematically divided into four volumes: